Must See Sights in Marrakesh

-A visit to the Saadian tombs should be on everyone’s must visit list for Marrakech.
+A visit to the Saadian tombs should everyone’s must see sight for Marrakech.
 We had originally wanted to visit the tombs the day before but we ran out of time, after spending the morning exploring the souk and a trip to El Badia palace.

 The Saadian tombs date back to 1603, but lay forgotten and hidden behind walls next to the Moulay El Yazid Mosque.
 They were only rediscovered by accident in 1917 when they were exposed by an aerial photograph.
 They have since been restored and are accessed only through a very narrow passage way as the original entrance through the Mosque is blocked and not accessible to tourists.
 When we got there, just after opening time, we could already see a queue in front of the king’s chamber.
 Chris and Jerome joined the queue while I walked around the courtyard to look at the other graves and tombs.